xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/0-appendix.md

 ## Installing Python

-Checkout [this tutorial](https://realpython.com/installing-python/) that explains how to install Python on your computer
+Check out [this tutorial](https://realpython.com/installing-python/) that explains how to install Python on your computer

 ## Introductory course for Python